1862

 photo of free radon test kits

-Governor Sisolak proclaims January as Radon Action Month, Extension provides free radon test kits; Students completing a project on yucca plants in Southern Nevada.
+(left) Extension provides free radon test kits. (right) Students completing a project on yucca plants in Southern Nevada.

 • Beginning Farmer and Rancher Project was launched to increase participation in USDA programs, including farm loan purchases, entering new markets, starting and sustaining an agricultural operation, and entering into land leases.

-• Healthy Kids Festival kicks off in Las Vegas, offering music, activities, and demonstrations.
+• The Healthy Kids Festival kicks off in Las Vegas, offering music, activities and demonstrations.

 Sierra Shadows Lavender and Honey Farm

-Historic photos: (left to right) Participants enjoyed a tour stop at Sierra Shadows Lavender and Honey Farm; A volunteer at the Healthy Kids Festival shares information with youth.
+(left) Participants in the Beginning Farmer and Rancher Project enjoy a tour stop at Sierra Shadows Lavender and Honey Farm. (right) A volunteer at the Healthy Kids Festival shares information with youth.

-• Prickle Pear Cactus project started testing cacti as a viable biofuel and alternative food source.
+• Prickly pear cactus research began to test cacti as a viable biofuel and alternative food source.

 Field of cactus being planted

-Historic photos: (left to right) Leadership workshop held in the Washoe County Extension office; Volunteers and researcher planting a field of Opuntia.
+(left) A leadership workshop is held in the Washoe County Extension office. (right) Volunteers and a researcher plant a field of Opuntia (prickly pear cactus).

 • William Payne hired as dean of the College of Agriculture, Biotechnology & Natural Resources.